GiuliaMar02/newproject/sparql.md

 ```

 ### ✅ Results
-Thanks to this query, we found that the Abbazia di Nonantola is also known as "Abbazia di San Silvestro".
+Thanks to this query, we found that the Abbazia di Nonantola may also be known as "Abbazia di San Silvestro".
-This alternative name is highly relevant and valuable for enriching its semantic description in the knowledge graph.
+This possible alternative name could be highly relevant and valuable for enriching its semantic description in the knowledge graph.

 ### 🖼️ Screenshot of Results